 Luckily, many of the most well-known tech companies are refusing to kowtow to traditional hiring norms which make a bachelor’s degree a requirement for someone to gain employment.
 Elon Musk of Tesla famously and regularly speaks about how he hires for “evidence of exceptional ability” as opposed to higher education credentials.

 Tech educators have stepped in to fill the gap here in the last few years with the founding of short-term bootcamps and long-term coding schools like Kenzie Academy.
 Getting the education to set oneself up for success in tech should be accessible and affordable.
 With so many programs on offer now, it’s going to make a huge impact on diversifying the labor market.
-Thankfully, many of these programs are also offered at a fraction of the cost with the option to finance through an Income Share Agreement (which can be less of a financial burden with a shorter repayment term than traditional student loans).
+Thankfully, many of these programs are also offered at a fraction of the cost.

 The Future of Tech